Steven-D-Morgan/Morgans_Modifications/README.md

 ___
 ## TrueNAS
 - [YouTube](https://www.youtube.com/watch?v=3LxhyhNm9e0): TrueNAS Scale Nextcloud with Lets Encrypt SSL Remote Access
+- [YouTube](https://www.youtube.com/watch?v=uGc2EasiOYg) :A high level overview of TrueNAS Scale.
+Simple video to show what scale looks like from a GUI perspective.
+I also went over a work around to use an SMB Plex Media folder as they blocked it from a reasonable security perspective.
 ___
 ## ExifTool
 - [YouTube](https://youtu.be/z1QJK8ZJa5U): Edit Date/Time & Location Metadata EASY WALKTHROUGH